 The active ingredient is loperamide hydrochloride.

-The other ingredients are lactose monohydrate, maize starch and magnesium stearate.
+The other ingredients are lactose monohydrate, maise starch and magnesium stearate.

-Please Note: Different generic brands of Loperamide may contain different inactive ingredients than those stated here.
+Please note: different generic brands of loperamide may contain different inactive ingredients than those stated here.
+Please read the information leaflet provided

-Take two Loperamide capsules to begin with and then one after every loose stool.
-The tablets should be swallowed whole with plenty of fluids and do not exceed 6 capsules within a 24 hour period.
-If you are taking it for a one-off bout of diarrhoea then your symptoms should improve within 48 hours.
+Take two loperamide capsules to begin with and then one after every loose stool.
+The capsules should be swallowed whole with water.
+Do not take more than six capsules within 24 hours.
+If you are taking it for a one-off bout of diarrhoea, your symptoms should improve within 48 hours.
 If they do not improve, you should speak to a doctor.
-For IBS sufferers, you can use Loperamide for a period of 2 weeks.
+For IBS sufferers, you can use loperamide for two weeks.

 Less common side effects include: